Casa Lovina

 Rhodium plating is also a good recommendation for customers who are allergic to silver, as it will protect them from direct contact.

-Gold filled is created by taking a sheet of 14 karat gold and bonding it through extreme heat and pressure to a core of semi-precious metal (brass).
+Gold filled is created by taking a sheet of 14 carat gold or 18 carat gold and bonding it through extreme heat and pressure to a core of semi-precious metal.
+Gold-filled is constructed in five to eight layers of gold sheet.

 This is a very sophisticated process and only a few mills in the world do it.